jjjjjooooo/music-analyzer/README.md

 These artists have proven their significance and impact on the music industry, consistently garnering a vast number of followers and maintaining high levels of popularity.

 ## Evolution of Market Size
+The evolution of market size is analyzed in terms of the number of albums and tracks released, both on a yearly and monthly basis.

 ![image](https://github.com/jjjjjooooo/music-analyzer/assets/50882720/7828494f-0c91-42eb-b719-41a8a6bb388d)